Why Managers Struggle with Safety Promotion

 Post Safety Posters around Operational Environment

 Safety posters are an easy way to promote the safety program on an ongoing basis without any extra work.
-Creating safety poster only requires an initial investment of time and/or resources.
+Creating a safety poster only requires an initial investment of time and/or resources.
 Once created, you have them as long as needed.